richa311/messenger/README.md

-# messenger
+# Messenger API
-REST APIs with JAX-RS
+REST APIs with JAX-RS and Jersey